beito123/Nukkit-Plugins/README.md

 # Nukkit-Plugins
-These plugins are made for the certain server.
+These plugins are made for a certain server.

 ## Build
 Run the following command to build plugins.